01 of 26

 Shelter the Chef

-The challenge for Stumpff HomeWorks and Escape Lawn & Landscaping: Building a deck and outdoor kitchen with directives from the city that they could not extend into the backyard any farther.
-In other words, work within a limited space.
-Using Azek Acacia decking, Stumpff framed out the covered roof area with 6 x 6-inch smooth cedar posts and curved cedar brackets.
-The ceiling material is a pine car (aka box car) siding and the roof rafters are 2 x 6-inch cedar painted white.
+The challenge for Stumpff HomeWorks and Escape Lawn & Landscaping: building a deck and outdoor kitchen with directives from the city that they could not extend into the backyard any farther.
+In other words, working within a limited space.
+Using TimberTech decking, Stumpff framed out the covered roof area with 6 x 6-inch smooth cedar posts and curved cedar brackets.
+The ceiling material is a pine car (a.k.a. box car) siding and the roof rafters are 2 x 6-inch cedar painted white.
 Escape did the stonework for the kitchen and installed the appliances.
 For grilling at night, low-voltage track lighting illuminates the area.Continue to 11 of 26 below.

 11 of 26